planet-nine-app/pref/README.md

 Client SDKs need to generate keys via Sessionless, and implement the networking to interface with the server.
 To do so they should implement the following methods:

-`checkForUser()` - Checks if keys have been generated, and a uuid exists (all of these should be stored in secure storage of the client)--this is the Sessionless check for if a user is logged in.

-`createUser()` - Should generate keys, save them appropriately client side, and PUT to /user/create.
+`createUser(hash, newPreferences, saveKeys, getKeys)` - Should generate keys, save them appropriately client side, and PUT to /user/create.

-`savePreferences(preferences)` - Should PUT the passed in preferences.
+`updatePreferences(uuid, hash, newPreferences)` - Should PUT the passed in preferences.

-`saveGlobalPreferences(preferences)` - Should PUT the passed in global preferences.
+`saveGlobalPreferences(uuid, hash, newPreferences)` - Should PUT the passed in global preferences.

-`getPreferences()` - Should GET preferences.
+`getPreferences(uuid, hash)` - Should GET preferences.

-`getGlobalPreferences()` - Should GET global preferences.
+`getGlobalPreferences(uuid, hash)` - Should GET global preferences.

-`deleteUser(uuid)` - Should DELETE a user by calling /user/:uuid.
+`deleteUser(uuid, hash)` - Should DELETE a user by calling /user/:uuid.

 ## Use cases